Astra-Gal/giulia_galastro_the_shoppies_frontend/README.md

-# The Shoppies
+# The Silver Globes

-#### (App created for application to Shopify Internship, Fall 2021)

 ## The Brief

-Shopify asked for a webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
-When they've selected 5 nominees they should be notified they're finished.
+The (fictitious) Silver Globe movie awards asked for a webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
+When they've selected 5 nominees they should be notified they're finished. ([The website is deployed over here](youthful-wilson-d7410d.netlify.app/)).

 They requested a simple to use interface that makes it easy to: